-The bread that we break, is it not a sharing in the body of Christ?
+The bread that we break, is it not a sharing in the body of Christ (ULT)

 Paul is reminding the Corinthians of what they already know.
-AT: "We share in the body of Christ when we share bread."
+Alternate translation: "We share in the body of Christ when we share bread."
 (See: Rhetorical Question)